csglab/transcriptional_reprogramming_muscle_cells/README.md

-# aging_muscle_niche
+# About

-Dynamics of niche mediated transcriptional reprogramming of muscle stem cells
+This repository contains scripts and analysis code for the paper "Transcriptional reprogramming of skeletal muscle stem cells by the niche environment"